PRIOR TO YOUR RAFT TRIP

 What is the orion river rafting cancellation policy?

 Please be aware and understand that when a reservation is made and confirmed with a deposit it becomes an assured/guaranteed reservation.
 Orion River Rafting has committed to set aside space for you and removed that space or block of spaces from the commercial market.
 If you decide to cancel, it can be difficult to impossible for us to reissue and sell that space, especially in the case of cancellations that occur close to the trip date, regardless of reason.

-With this in mind, we must firmly adhere to the following policy:
+With this in mind, we must firmly adhere to the following policies:

 According to the time frame in which you cancel, a cancellation fee will be assessed and the remaining balance of monies paid toward the canceled space will be issued either as refund or trip credit (trip credits are good for future trips with Orion River Rafting):